EL-BID/pavimentados/README.md

  3. data_resulting_fails: DataFrame with results by unique faults encountered.
  4. signals_summary: DataFrame with all the information about the signals.

-To see more detail about results please refer to [this page.](docs%2Fresults.md)
+To see more details about the results please refer to [this page.](docs%2Fresults.md)

 ## Project structure